cachly← All posts

 2. Zero-friction onboarding

-The single biggest growth lever: npx @cachly-dev/init detects every installed editor (Claude Code, Cursor, Windsurf, Cline, VS Code, Copilot, Zed) and writes the MCP config for each of them automatically.
+The single biggest growth lever: npx @cachly-dev/mcp-server@latest autopilot detects every installed editor (Claude Code, Cursor, Windsurf, Cline, VS Code, Copilot, Zed) and writes the MCP config for each of them automatically.
 No copy-paste.
 No JSON editing.
 The OAuth device-flow login takes one browser click — no password, no API token to copy.

 3. Ambient learning — the AI never asks the user to remember